Callum Macdonald Memorial Award 2014

 The judging process

-The judging panel will meet to decide on a winner in April 2013.
+The judging panel met to decide on a winner in April 2014.

 - A representative from the world of contemporary Scottish poetry, currently the poet Lesley Duncan, Poetry Editor of 'The Herald'

 - A representative of the Scottish printing industry, currently Tom Dalgleish, formerly of Macdonald Publishers and Printers

 - Callum Macdonald's widow, the poet Tessa Ransford OBE